-Throughout his experience, Patrick Grant, a Senior Lecturer & Project Director for LegalTech & Innovation at ULaw, has noticed that millions of people in the UK use advice centres and non-profits to get help for free.
-However, only a smart percentage of them receive telephone or face-to-face help due to various reasons.
+Throughout his experience, Patrick Grant, a Senior Lecturer & Project Director for LegalTech & Innovation at The University of Law, has noticed that millions of people in the UK use advice centres and non-profits to get help for free.
+However, only a small percentage of them receive telephone or face-to-face help due to various reasons.
 He then approached Calls9 to see if we could use AI to help these organisations and the people using them.

 Patrick noted that advice centres serve millions, yet some struggle to access aid due to barriers such as language.
 Particularly, many non-English speaking immigrants urgently require help but are hindered from accessing digital or personal advice.

 Consequently, Patrick and the Calls9 team initiated a tech solution to this problem and presented it at the LegalTech in Leeds Conference.
-They used a real case study of "Rozi", a Tigrinya-speaking single mother of five without food, nappies or electricity, desperately needing assistance.
+They used a real case study of "Rozi", a single mother of five without food, nappies or electricity, desperately needing assistance who does not speak English.

 Calls9 embarked on a research and development project to craft a Generative AI Assistant.
 This tool aims to provide free advice to individuals of all backgrounds and languages.